Author and entrepreneur Andrea Fryrear once said, “Our job is not to create content. Our job is to change the world of the people who consume it.”

 If you only think of “blogs” when you hear the phrase “content marketing,” then you’re not seeing the full picture.

-Content can be many things, from blogs, guides, and whitepapers to e-books, offsite sponsored content, webinars, podcasts and more.
+Content comes in many formats, from blogs, guides, and whitepapers to ebooks, offsitesponsored content, webinars, infographics, video content, podcasts, and more.

 Plus, videos can also keep visitors on your website longer while they watch or listen to your content.

-Once you’ve built up a sizable content library, you can work on expanding your reach through experimenting with other content types.
+Once you’ve built up a sizable content library, you can work on expanding your reach through experimenting with other kinds of content content types.
 See what your audience responds to, then optimize (or try a new content type) from there.

 Pro tip: AI content writing tools have been generating quite a bit of buzz lately.
 However, Google’s webmaster guidelines state that the search engine considers AI-generated content as spam, which could lead to a penalty.